 bareMinerals is owned by Shiseido which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding bareMinerals.

-No, bareMinerals is not sold in mainland China.
+No, bareMinerals is not sold where animal testing is required by law.

 Yes, bareMinerals is certified by Peta.